sr20204/04-generics/README.md

 Generics help us to avoid both the type cast and the risk of runtime exceptions by checking the type at compile time.

-For this assignment, start with the reference solution of assignment 2 and the `abstract` model class `Plant`.
+For this assignment, start with the reference solution of assignment 2.

 ## Setup